 Fayetteville’s heating up for its 14th Annual Bridge Day Chili Cook-off

-“Bridge day; there’s so many people.
+“Bridge Day there’s so many people.
 It’s packed, it’s exciting, but it’s nice to take a breather after that and just wind down on the courthouse lawn, load up on chili, and hang out with your friends and family,” Stover said.
-“It’s a fun evening hang and it’s a little bit more of a community event.
+“It’s a fun evening hang and a little bit more of a community event.
 “You kind of get to feel the heart of Fayetteville and that’s a big draw too.”

 When it comes to the effect of Bridge Day on Fayetteville tourism, the executive director says it’s hard to wrap one’s head around the extent of the impact.
 Often people get involved in the bridge festivities, then just get in their car and leave.